HOW TO REGISTER WITH CLAPHAM PARK GROUP PRACTICE

 To register as a new patient at Clapham Park Group Practice you must complete our registration form.
 If you are 16+ and wish to register with the practice as a new patient, you can complete our registration form online below.
-Your registration will be processed over 5 working days.
+Your registration will be processed within 3 working days.
 You will receive an email once you are a registered patient at the practice:

 Should you require urgent medical attention prior to becoming a registered patient at the practice, please contact NHS 111 or attend a walk-in centre.
 You can find a walk-in centre local to you via NHS Choices.

 If you are unable to complete our online registration form, you can download our registration form(s) below.
 You can hand your completed form in to reception.
 Alternatively, you can attend the practice and collect a registration form from reception.

 Adult Patient Registration form - This registration form is for those aged 16 and above.

 Child Patient Registration Form - This registration form is for those aged 15 and below.